 - Pour in cream and mix.

-- Add 1/4 cup + 2 tablespoon of shahi masala that we had prepared earlier.
+- Add 3 tablespoons + 1 teaspoon of shahi masala that we had prepared earlier.
 Mix it well.
+Store the remaining Shahi masala for future use in a cool dry place.

 - Add capsicum, cabbage and cook for a minute.
 Take it of the flame and set it aside.